Non-Abelian Fourier Series on $\mathbb{Z}^2\backslash SE(2)$: Preliminaries and Notation

-The 2D special Euclidean group is a solvable Lie group, and hence classical methods for constructing unitary representations of solvable lie groups could be applied, see \cite{M.Sugiu}.
-The set consists of all equivalence classes of continuous unitary irreducible representations of Euclidean group $SE(2)$, that is $\widehat{SE(2)}$, also called as spectrum of $SE(2)$, is given by
+The Lie group $SE(2)$ is solvable, and so standard theory for characterizing unitary representations of solvable Lie groups could be employed, see \cite{M.Sugiu}.
+The unitary dual $\widehat{SE(2)}$, that is the set of equivalence classes of irreducible unitary representations of $SE(2)$, can be identified via the following characterization